OpenNullanoid/rektifiedfire-docs-core/game-story/characters.md

-# The characters
+# Character Biographies
-The characters and thier biography for the story "Depth Walker: Vengeance" aka RektifiedFire.
-This going to contain almost every character's biography which would be featured on that game.
+Welcome to the character biographies for "Depth Walker: Vengeance" (aka RektifiedFire).
+Here you will find brief introductions to the diverse range of characters featured in the game.
+Explore their backgrounds, motivations, and roles as you delve into the immersive world of "Depth Walker: Vengeance."
+Uncover the secrets and mysteries that await you on this thrilling journey.
+Get ready to meet a captivating cast of characters who will shape your adventure.

 ## Protagonist Side